jiricepelka/SCRT-Bridge-SDK/README.md

 - Support IBC
 - Support .axl
 - Support for Ethereum L1 and L2s via Axelar
-- Automatic swap from native to .axl assets
 - Support automatic swap from native to .axl
 - Incoming Gas on selected assets using Shade Swap ( ATOM, OSMO, ETH, .... )